-ABC's new romantic comedy series The Baker and The Beauty, isn't based on a true story, but it does tell a familiar tale.
+ABC's romantic comedy series The Baker and The Beauty isn't based on a true story, but it does tell a familiar tale.
 According to Deadline, the show is an adaptation of Israel's Beauty and the Baker, which is one of the country's highest-rated fictional series of all time.
 Still, ABC's iteration made a few changes.

 The Baker and The Beauty moves the premise from Tel Aviv to Miami, Florida where Daniel Garcia works at his Cuban family's bakery.
 One fateful night, he meets international superstar/fashion mogul/model/daughter of a real estate tycoon Noa Hamilton, and the sparks fly.
-Though original series creator Assi Azar wrote the role of Noa for Bar Refaeli, the character isn't necessarily based on her, and Nathalie Kelley (Noa) Kelley told The Boston Herald that she was able to build her character "from the ground up."
+Though original series creator Assi Azar wrote the role of Noa for Bar Refaeli, the character isn't necessarily based on her, and Nathalie Kelley (Noa) told The Boston Herald that she was able to build her character "from the ground up."

 Victor Rasuk (Daniel), meanwhile, said that his character is very representative of his own life. "[I] incorporate[d] the experiences that I had coming up from the Lower East Side of Manhattan to Hollywood.
 And all the stories in-between."